How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 • Look at the original box — The IMEI is printed on a sticker on your retail packaging.

-• Check your carrier account — Most carrier websites list the IMEI of devices linked to your account.
+• Check your carrier account — Most carrier websites list the IMEI of all devices linked to your account.

-Step 2 — Contact Your Mobile Carrier Right Away
+Step 3 — Contact Your Mobile Carrier Right Away

 2. Request an immediate SIM suspension Ask them to suspend your SIM card to stop unauthorized calls, texts, and data usage right away.
 Most carriers can do this while you’re on the phone.

 3. Verify your identity The carrier will ask for your PIN, security questions, or account number to confirm you’re the rightful owner.
-This is standard practice.

 ℹ️